 - Open the AdGuard extension popup or the extension settings in Edge to start configuring.

-Configuration tips
+Configuration tips In browser vpn edge

 - Enable the AdGuard Base filter, EasyList, and Malware domains lists by default.
 These are the primary lists that block ads and known malicious hosts.